 Group #3 – Therapists wanting to stand out with new skills

-Western massage styles like Swedish massage are very common nowadays, and there is lots of competition.
+Western massage styles like Swedish massage are very common nowadays, and there is a lot of competition.
 This makes it hard to stand out in a crowded environment.

 Thai Massage, however, is not as well known yet.
 It is something fresh and unique, and it offers a totally different approach which can make it easier for therapists to stand out.

 Thai Massage is also excellent for the therapist’s inspiration since it offers a new and refreshing way of working.
-And finally, Thai Massage offers highly effective therapeutic options which are not available in western massage.
+And finally, Thai Massage offers highly effective therapeutic options that are not available in Western massage.